-What is root canal treatment and what does it involve?
-Root canal treatment helps to save as much of your decayed or damaged tooth as possible.
-It will need to be treated to avoid weakening the underlying tissue which could develop an abscess.
-It is a safe, affordable and a beneficial form of treatment that will deliver long-term results.
+What is root canal treatment, and what does it involve?
+The reality about the Root Canal treatment is that it helps to save as much of your decayed or damaged tooth as possible.
+It will need to be treated to avoid weakening the underlying tissue, which could develop into an abscess.
+It is a safe, affordable and beneficial form of treatment that will deliver long-term results.

 Here’s what to expect through the breadth of a root canal experience.